ericpopivker/entech-blog-share-configs-demo/README.md

 <br>

-The blog article is here:
+The blog article which explains how it all works is here:

 https://medium.com/entech-solutions/share-config-files-between-web-console-and-other-types-of-net-core-projects-87fa40b4e65e